 In fact, the James Beard Foundation’s history of honoring mostly white male chefs cooking European cuisine gives some black chefs reason to celebrate the 2018 victories with mixed feelings.
 “The mix feelings part comes from feeling like, what took so long?
-There haven’t been any black winners in any category since Patrick Clark in 1994 and Marcus Samuelsson in 2003,” says Dadisi Olutosin, co-founder/chief culinary officer of Plated Food Groupe, LLC.
+There haven't been any Black winners in any category since Patrick Clark in 1994 and Marcus Samuelsson in 2003,” says Dadisi Olutosin, co-founder and chief culinary officer of Plated Food Groupe, LLC.

 Leading the Way for the Next Generation of Chefs

 The mission of the Foundation established in 1986 “is to celebrate, nurture, and honor chefs and other leaders making America’s food culture more delicious, diverse and sustainable for everyone.”
-Yet analysis of past awards by Mic online magazine shows only five African- American chefs have ever been nominated.
-That number includes a 2017 nomination for Jordan and the 2018 nomination of Mashama Bailey from The Grey in Savannah, Ga., the first black woman considered for the highest individual award of Outstanding Chef.
+Yet analysis of past awards by Mic online magazine shows only five African American chefs have ever been nominated.
+That number includes a 2017 nomination for Jordan and the 2018 nomination of Mashama Bailey from The Grey in Savannah, Georgia, the first Black woman considered for the highest individual award of Outstanding Chef.